 Before you use the fogger, remove all people and pets from your RV, put away exposed food, and close the windows.
 Then, shake the can well, remove the safety cover cap, and place the product in the center of the room on a full piece of newspaper, preferably on an elevated surface (like a table or countertop) to extend the coverage.
 Please note that sometimes a germ fogger will activate an RV’s CO2 gas sensor, so do not place the fogger directly beneath your RV’s sensor.
 If the sensor still goes off, open all the doors and windows of your RV to air it out, and the sensor will deactivate and reset within a few minutes.

 When you’re ready to start the process, press and lock the total release valve lever, and then quickly exit the space.
 Close the doors behind you.
 Leave the fogger inside the RV for at least one hour.
 To eliminate powerful odors, keep the RV closed for longer than one hour so that the product has time to fully penetrate.

 When you hit the road in your RV, there’s no reason to let unpleasant stowaways like bad smells and nasty germs tag along.
-Ensure that your RV’s interior is a fresh, healthy environment with SafeSpace Disinfectant and Deodorizing Fogger.
+Ensure that your RV’s interior is a fresh, healthy environment with SafeSpace Germ Fogger.
 To learn more and explore our full line of disinfecting products, visit SafeSpace’s online store today.